6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Day 4: Uzerche to Bordeaux

-A short two and a half hour drive from Uzerche will see you arrive in Bordeaux for the next leg of your spectacular French wine tour.
-Any fan of wine, novice or expert, will have heard of Bordeaux and as a wine destination, it’s hard to beat.
+A short two-and-a-half-hour drive from Uzerche will see you arrive in Bordeaux for the next leg of your spectacular French wine tour.
+Any fan of wine, novice or expert, will have heard of Bordeaux, and as a wine destination, it’s hard to beat.
 The city was designated a UNESCO World Heritage Site in 2007 and is also named by UNESCO as a “City of Art and History”.
-Whether you’re there for wine and gastronomy, history and culture or shopping and leisure; Bordeaux has something for everyone.
+Whether you’re there for wine and gastronomy, history and culture, or shopping and leisure, Bordeaux has something for everyone.

 Lascaux

 Lascaux is home to some of the oldest and most important prehistoric cave art in the world.
-The caves at this UNESCO World Heritage Site are now closed to visitors to conserve them, but you can still experience the paintings that made Picasso say ‘we have invented nothing’ on a 90 minute visit to the cutting-edge museum, which houses an exact replica of the cave.
+The caves at this UNESCO World Heritage Site are now closed to visitors to conserve them, but you can still experience the paintings that made Picasso say, ‘We have invented nothing’ on a 90-minute visit to the cutting-edge museum, which houses an exact replica of the cave.

 St. Emilion